Punishment Park: Reception

 One of Watkins' intentions for the film was to provoke strong emotional and intellectual responses.
 Few people had impartial reactions to the film.
 As Watkins foresaw, this produced debates after the viewings of the film similar to the debates that take place in the film.
 There were many extremely negative reactions to the film, largely due to the unconventional form or because it was viewed as an indictment against the United States.
 Some even linked the film to communism, claiming that the film expresses a Communist philosophy.
-However, many more people were outraged that a British director would make a film about American political problems in a time of crisis.
+However, many more people were critical that a British director would make a film about American political problems in a time of crisis.
 The film was heavily attacked when it was released at the 1971 New York Film Festival and Hollywood studios refused to distribute it.

+The film proved to be especially polarizing within the United States.
+Vincent Canby of The New York Times sharply attacked the film: "A film of such unvarnished, misguided self-assurance that one sits through the hysterical first ten minutes only to realize that, fundamentally, one is dealing with a masochist's dream come true."
+In The New-York Magazine, Judith Crist noted with emphasis that Watkins was permitted "...to declare the U.S. a completely fascist state," and described the film as "offensive," one in which "no one expresses an original or positive thought."
+Michael Kerbel of The Village Voice took less issue with the content as opposed to the presentation: "It is not [Watkins'] perception of the dangers one might object to, but rather the manner in which he presents them...his films function as hysterical exploitation, not like serious investigations."
+Despite this, he still had a positive review: "The film expresses exactly what is happening in this country."

+The San Francisco Chronicle's was positive: "An indictment of devastating impact, a drama that leaves one frozen, and a prediction that makes one shudder.
+Polemical, without question, but...Watkins has created a deeply disturbing film."
+The U.S. edition of the Rolling Stone named Punishment Park one of the 10 best films of the year.